University of San Diego

 Aaron G. Binkley is Director, Sustainability Programs for AMB Property Corporation.
 Binkley is an expert throughout the AMB organization on matters associated with LEED™ Certification (Leadership in Energy and Environmental Design), energy efficiency, and environmental sustainability.
 His responsibilities include working closely with operations and development teams globally to further AMB’s Sustainability Initiative, including our carbon strategy, tenant outreach and education programs, energy efficiency and retrofit initiatives, and renewable energy projects.
 Prior to joining AMB, Binkley worked as an architect where he engineered an historic renovation recognized as the oldest building to achieve LEED™ certification in the U.S. Binkley is a Registered Architect; LEED™ Accredited Professional, and has a Master of Science degree from MIT in Real Estate Development.
 AMB Property Corporation® is a leading global developer and owner of industrial real estate, focused on major hub and gateway distribution markets in the Americas, Europe and Asia.
 As of March 31, 2008, AMB owned, or had investments in, on a consolidated basis or through unconsolidated joint ventures, properties and development projects expected to total approximately 150.2 million square feet (14.0 million square meters) in 45 markets within 14 countries.
 AMB invests in properties located predominantly in the infill submarkets of its targeted markets.
 The company’s portfolio is comprised of High Throughput Distribution® facilities—industrial properties built for speed and located near airports, seaports and ground transportation systems.

-Mr. Brodsky received a Master of Environmental Design degree from Yale University School of Architecture, and a Bachelor of Arts in English from Hobart College.
+Brodsky holds a Master of Environmental Design (terminal degree) from Yale School of Architecture and a Bachelor of Arts in English from Hobart College.